 Wix offers over 500 stunning templates that are likely to fit your business.
 Wix eCommerce functionality has most of what a business would need but doesn’t scale as well as dedicated platforms like Shopify or BigCommerce.

-Wix also provides an in-house payment gateway called Wix Payment along with other popular gateways including Stripe and Paypal.
+Wix also provides an in-house payment gateway called Wix Payment, along with other popular gateways, including Stripe and Paypal.
 The best part is that it doesn’t charge any transaction fees – you just have to pay for the plans you pick for the store.

 Other useful features include multi-channel distribution, worldwide shipping and tax, auto email reminders, coupon, and discounts.
 You can read our Wix eCommerce review to learn more about its features and functionalities.

-Pros of Wix:
+Pros of Wix –

 - Beginner Friendly